 Highlights: Stable, Proud, Loving

 It’s a common folklore that these dogs were fierce hunters that took down lions in the African safari.
-Though they were famously used for tracking lions, the Rhodesian Ridgebacks were never used for killing them.
+And while they were infamously used for tracking lions, the Rhodesian Ridgebacks were never used for killing them.

 For such large and powerful dogs, it may seem odd that they don’t really bark much.
-However, this is true with most Ridgebacks.
+However, it’s true with most Ridgebacks.
 And because of this, they’re great for owners looking for a large dog breed to bring home to their apartment.
-You’ll need to make sure they get enough exercise though.

 Highlights: Calm, Playful, People-loving

-The Maltese are one of the most popular apartments dogs for a few reasons.
-They’re compact in size, affectionate dogs, but more importantly, not heavy barkers.
+The Maltese is one of the most popular apartments dog for a few reasons.
+They’re small in size, loving dogs, but more importantly, not heavy barkers.
 It’s worth noting that some Maltese mixes, such as the Maltipoo, do bark quite a bit.

-If you’re looking for a quiet and exotic-looking dog to bring home to an apartment, the Maltese is an obvious choice.
-Another big plus is that they’re low-shedding dogs despite their long elegant locks of hair.
-But it’s their quietness that really makes them such peaceful dogs in the home.
+If you’re looking for a quiet dog to bring home to an apartment, the Maltese is an obvious choice.
+And a big plus is that they’re low-shedding dogs despite their long elegant locks of hair.
+However, it’s their quietness that really makes them such peaceful dogs at home.

 17. Lakeland Terrier